projectgus/hyundai-kona-ev-can-logs/README.md

 This log is *only* the SRSCM (SRS Control Module, i.e. airbag ECU) powered on the bench with nothing connected except for the PCAN and CCAN buses and a 1K pullup resistor to 12V on the Crash Output signal.

 The crash output signal showed 80% duty cycle 12V 50Hz PWM while this capture was taken.

+### 240114-09-2021-creep-limit

+Car is on a hill facing up.
+Testing limits of "creep" mode.

+* Start with foot on brake in Park.
+Into Drive
+* Take foot off brake, car doesn't move (hill too steep.)
+* Put accelerator down, car moves forward
+* Remove foot from accelerator (no brake)
+* Car slows down, rolls backwards for a time, then comes to a stop (no brake applied)